pmservice/go-digits/README.md

 # go-digits
 iOS sample application that teaches little kids to write digits.
+The app speaks up the instruction and comments the result.
+Based on 10 tasks final score is being calculated.

 <p align="center">
   <img src="Screenshots/app_screens.png" width="800"/>